 Fourth, we pursue honesty simply because the bible dictates that we be truthful.
 “Speaking the truth in love” . . .
 Ephesians 4:15.

 We should strive for the character of honesty so pure that being so seems like second nature or unnatural to do otherwise.
 We want to be careful not to do or say things that students recognize as less than truthful.
 Sometimes it is tempting to do something simply for shock-value rather than truth value.
 Be careful if you find yourself venturing down this road because the “shock” might be found in the pastor’s office and the “value” may be a lesson hard learned and pricy.
 Strive to hold yourself to the same truth standard as you do for students and volunteers.

 Five Times It’s Easy to Tell Lies

 As I consider the simple Christian necessity of being a truthful person I am reminded of at least five situations when it is incredibly tempting to tell something other than or less than the truth.

 - When you are about to look bad in front of the pastor and staff.

-- When your integrity for telling the truth will be overshadowed by the consequences of the truth you tell.
+- If your integrity for telling the truth will be overshadowed by the consequences of the truth you tell.

 - When someone you highly respect will probably think less of you after they hear the truth.

-- When telling the truth will hurt someone you care deeply about.
+- If telling the truth will hurt someone you care deeply about.